 Transportation Process and Flow

 Like all energy sources, natural gas has to be available at the point of use.
 As a gas, the low density of natural gas presents special challenges for transportation.
 Because of its volume, it is not easily stored or moved by vehicle.
 For transportation across land, natural gas is usually moved through a network of pipelines.
 For transport across bodies of water, it is liquefied and carried by ship.
-The map below from the EIA shows the pipeline network as of 2009.
-This has changed in the intervening 7 years, but it is the most recent map available.
+The map below from the EIA shows the pipeline network in the U.S.

 One if by Land

 The section below describes the major components of the natural gas pipeline system in the United States.
 Most of the content has been excerpted from About U.S. Natural Gas Pipelines - Transportation Process and Flow.
 (If you would like more information and far more detail, you are encouraged to consult this source.

 A natural gas pipeline system begins at a natural gas producing well or field.
 In the producing area many of the pipeline systems are primarily involved in "gathering" operations.
 That is, a pipeline is connected to a producing well, converging with pipes from other wells where the natural gas stream may be subjected to an extraction process to remove water and other impurities if needed.
 Natural gas exiting the production field is usually referred to as "wet" natural gas if it still contains significant amounts of hydrocarbon liquids and contaminants. . . .

 Once it leaves the producing area, a pipeline system directs flow either to a natural gas processing plant or directly to the mainline transmission grid.
 Non-associated natural gas, that is, natural gas that is not in contact with significant quantities of crude oil in the reservoir, is sometimes of pipeline-quality after undergoing a decontamination process in the production area, and does not need to flow through a processing plant prior to entering the mainline transmission system.